zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 #### Joomla

-In the Joomla Plugins control panel find the ZOOlanders Installer plugin, access it settings and paste the Download ID into the field.
+In the Joomla Plugins Control Panel find the ZOOlanders Installer plugin, access its settings, and paste the Download ID into the field.

 ![ZOOlanders Installer Plugin](./assets/joomla-installer.png)
 ![ZOOlanders Installer Plugin Settings](./assets/joomla-installer-settings.png)

 #### WordPress

-In the WordPress control panel find the ZOOlanders settings under the Global Settings menu, access it and paste the Download ID into the field.
+In the WordPress control panel find the ZOOlanders settings under the Global Settings menu, access it, and paste the Download ID into the field.

 ![WordPress YOOessentials Settings](./assets/wordpress-settings.png)